What is serverless computing?

 - Pricing is generally based on the actual amount of resources consumed by an application, rather than on pre-purchased units of capacity, and can simplify the process of deploying code into production.

-- Can be used for nearly any type of application or backend service.
+- Serverless can be used for nearly any type of application or back-end service.

-- Serverless, usually enabled as “pay as you go”, enables the building of applications with increased agility and often, lower total cost of ownership.
+- Serverless, usually enabled as pay-as-you-go, increases application-building agility and often lowers total cost of ownership.

 - Developers can focus on their core product instead of managing and operating servers or runtimes.